You may have noticed the past decade of kitchen design has yet...

 Blogging can also help you rank for your keywords better.
-However, some knowledge in the field is required to be able to take full advantage of on-site search engine optimisation.
+However, some knowledge in the field is required to be able to take full advantage of on-site search engine optimization.

 Would you like us to cover this topic in one of the future posts?

-There are many websites such as Laurel & Wolf, Stucco and Havenly who are gathering individual interior designers in a creative, collaborative networks with a clear goal to help them market their e-design businesses.
+There are many websites such as Laurel & Wolf, Stucco, and Havenly are gathering individual interior designers in a creative, collaborative network with a clear goal to help them market their e-design businesses.
 A great opportunity to be seen while someone else is doing all the digging for you.
 And it comes with a price.

-Partnering up with different furniture and textile companies is the benefit no interior designer can argue with.
-Getting a discount on their goods can either establish you on the market as someone with connections who can box out special deals for their clients or if you chose to follow this path, help you earn some extra profit from your client’ purchases.
+Partnering up with different furniture and textile companies is a benefit no interior designer can argue with.
+Getting a discount on their goods can either establish you on the market as someone with connections who can box out special deals for their clients or if you chose to follow this path, help you earn some extra profit from your client’s purchases.

 Blogging doesn’t have to be just a marketing tool; it can also provide you with additional income.
 It won’t happen overnight, though.
 There are many options to consider (we will write the whole post about it soon), with the most popular being sponsored posts and affiliate marketing.
 If handled right, sponsored projects can become one of the most fun ventures you can take on the blog, but you would probably need to build up your name in the blogosphere before any sponsor sets their eyes on you.

-Blogging also puts you in the pond of potentials for becoming a brand ambassador.
-Brands are always interested in deepening the relations with influencers who are fans of their products.
+Blogging also puts you in the pond of potential for becoming a brand ambassador.
+Brands are always interested in deepening their relations with influencers who are fans of their products.
 You don’t have to be a big shot to sign a deal like this.
 Micromarketing is all the rage at the moment, and a small, devoted community built around your work can bring more value than thousands of followers.
-Only catch here is to find the right partner as it would only make sense to represent the brand you genuinely believe in.
+The only catch here is to find the right partner as it would only make sense to represent the brand you genuinely believe in.
 Don’t shy away from reaching out first!

 Setting up an online shop is another idea to consider.
-Boutique dropshipping is on the rise since sourcing the furniture in a particular style can be rather tricky in the sea of online retail shops.
-But with hand-picked, designer approved items at your reader’s fingertips, your store will become the favorite spot on the site for those looking to shop your style.
+Boutique dropshipping is on the rise since sourcing furniture in a particular style can be rather tricky in the sea of online retail shops.
+But with hand-picked, designer-approved items at your reader’s fingertips, your store will become the favorite spot on the site for those looking to shop your style.

 Did you hear about our monthly giveaway?